 We have audited the attached Balance Sheet of Shivam Autotech Limited

-as at 31st March, 2012 and also the Statement of Profit & Loss and the
+as at 31st March, 2011 and also the Profit & Loss Account and the Cash

-Cash Flow Statement of the Company for the year ended on that date,
+Flow Statement of the Company for the year ended on that date, annexed

 These financial statements are the responsibility of the Company''s